- If You Believe an Incident of Sexual Assault, Domestic Violence, Dating Violence, or Stalking Has Occurred

 Adult Sexual Assault Unit

 The University provides primary prevention and awareness programs for incoming students and new employees as well as ongoing prevention and awareness campaigns for current student and employees.
 Among other things, they describe Harvard’s Sexual and Gender-Based Harassment Policy (which prohibits sexual assault, domestic and dating violence and stalking), explain the meaning of the terms used in the Policy, and provide information on the actions that can be taken, both within and outside the University, if an incident occurs.
-(Appendices 2 and 3 provide definitions from the Clery Act and the Massachusetts General Laws for certain terms, including “sexual assault,” “domestic violence,” “dating violence” and “stalking.”)
 These prevention and awareness programs and campaigns are led by individual Harvard Schools, by the Title IX Office, the Office for Sexual and Gender-Based Dispute Resolution (“ODR”) and by the Office of Sexual Assault Prevention and Response (“OSAPR”), which offers a variety of written materials, workshops, and other activities to heighten awareness and promote risk reduction, including safe and positive options for bystander intervention.
+These programs and campaigns are intended to be culturally relevant, inclusive of diverse communities and identities, responsive to community needs, and informed by research.
+Among other things, they take into account environmental risk and protective factors on multiple levels.

 All incoming undergraduate students attend mandatory sexual assault workshops.
 HUPD officers attend these workshops, which are led by peer educators trained and supervised by OSAPR, to help students make a personal connection to the Department and encourage reporting.
 The workshops are all-gender inclusive, but students also have the option to attend a supplemental LGBTQ-focused workshop.
 In the workshops, students participate in a discussion of relevant topics including Harvard policies, bystander intervention, risk reduction, experiences of survivors, and resources for survivors, including reporting options.